oslabs-beta/Galvr/README.md

 kubectl apply -f https://github.com/oslabs-beta/Galvr/releases/download/latest/otelCol.yaml
 ```

-> ###### 3b.
+> ###### a.
 If your services are not already instrumented, openTelemetry has a number of autoinstrumentation options (https://opentelemetry.io/docs/kubernetes/operator/automatic/).
 Autoinstrumentation for services written in Node.js can be added to your cluster with:

 > > ```sh
 > > kubectl apply -f https://github.com/oslabs-beta/Galvr/releases/download/latest/otelNode.yaml
 > > ```

-> ###### 3c.
+> ###### b.
 If you would like to use Jaeger for request tracing (recommended), replace the default openTelemetry collector with:

 > > ```sh
 > > kubectl apply -f https://github.com/oslabs-beta/Galvr/releases/download/latest/otelCol-jaeger.yaml
 > > ```

-> ###### 3d. and start up the Jaeger collector, as well as a basic all-in-one Jaeger instance:
+> ###### c. and start up the Jaeger collector, as well as a basic all-in-one Jaeger instance:

 > > ```sh
 > > kubectl create namespace observability